rstacruz/responsive-modular-scale.css/README.md

 ## Usage as CSS module

-(:warning: Experimental) Use with [postcss-preset-env] + [postcss-import].
+You can apply modular scale font sizes using CSS modules.
+For this, it's recommended to use [postcss-preset-env] along with [postcss-import]. (:warning: Experimental!)

-1. Set up a `variables.css` with your configuration.
+1. **Configure it** &mdash; Set up a `variables.css` with your configuration.
 I recommend placing this wherever you put your common variables (eg, color palettes and font names).

    ```css
    @import 'responsive-modular-scale.css/defaults.css';